-The SpaceTrak database offers several levels of data and results.
-For example, a space insurance analyst wanting to build up a risk picture for each element involved in an imminent launch, may opt to run SpaceTrak’s standard reports, focusing on the past reliability of the Launch Vehicle, the Satellite Bus (or their families) and the Spacecraft operator/owner concerned.
+The SpaceTrak database offers several levels of satellite insurance data and results.
+For example, a space insurance data analyst wanting to build up a risk picture for each element involved in an imminent launch, may opt to run SpaceTrak’s standard reports, focusing on the past reliability of the Launch Vehicle, the Satellite Bus (or their families) and the Spacecraft operator/owner concerned.

 For launch vehicle analysis, the SpaceTrak launch vehicle data is provided at four levels: Family, Type, Variant and Minor Variant.
 This enables the user to specify the desired population they wish to analyse.

-For those wanting to extract data for a more bespoke detailed analysis, the SpaceTrak Query Tool enables more complex filters and comparisons to be built, viewed, and exported to an Excel spreadsheet in seconds.
+For those wanting to extract space insurance data for a more bespoke detailed analysis, the SpaceTrak Query Tool enables more complex filters and comparisons to be built, viewed, and exported to an Excel spreadsheet in seconds.